hallaji/hallaji/sections/en~landing-home.md

 of Melbourne.
 I spend my days developing web and mobile stacks, but my passion for coding started way back in the early 2000s when I accidentally came across the source code of a blog!
 I couldn't resist taking a peek and have been hooked on software ever since.
-I'm not just a one-trick pony, though!
-Whether it's front-end or back-end, I always strive to use the best tools for the job.
-You might say I'm a bit of a “ruler” when it comes to drawing the lines - in fact, that's been my nickname since childhood!
+I'm always keen to dive into different areas and learn new things along the way!
+Whether it's front-end or back-end, I strive to use the best tools for the job.
+You might say I'm a bit of a “ruler” when it comes to drawing the lines — in fact, that's been my nickname since childhood!
 Back then, I was always the one to get things organised for outdoor games.